 For good luck, also run this test on port 8080, which would look like HTTP://184.108.40.206:8080

 Rare security features

-It can be argued that VLAN support belongs in the list above and I may change my mind and add it at some point.
+It can be argued that VLAN support belongs in the list above and I may add it at some point.
 It's certainly a security feature and not all that

 The Portal router, which is expected to start shipping late Summer 2016 has an unusual take on Guest networks.